Bear: Hibernation

-Bears of northern regions, including the American black bear and the grizzly bear, hibernate in the winter.
-During hibernation, the bear's metabolism slows down, its body temperature decreases slightly, and its heart rate slows from a normal value of 55 to just 9 beats per minute.
+Bears of northern regions, including the American black bear and the much larger grizzly bear, hibernate in the winter.
+During hibernation, the bear's metabolism slows down, its body temperature decreases by 4–7 C-change, and its heart rate slows from a normal value of 55 to as low as 9 beats per minute.
 In order for their heart rate to slow down to this level during hibernation, a protein found in striated muscle, like the heart, called myosin must enter a super-relaxed state.
 In the super-relaxed state, the consumption of ATP is kept very low, allowing the bear to make it through the winter without losing all of its energy due to the basic functions such as pumping blood through the body.
 Bears normally do not wake during their hibernation, and can go the entire period without eating, drinking, urinating, or defecating.
 A fecal plug is formed in the colon, and is expelled when the bear wakes in the spring.
 If they have stored enough body fat, their muscles remain in good condition, and their protein maintenance requirements are met from recycling waste urea.
 While larger bears have a larger supply of body fat to keep them alive through hibernation, researchers found that smaller bears were able to hibernate longer than their larger counterparts due to them being able to sustain a lower body temperature, which translates to less energy being spent on keeping their bodies warm.
 Female bears give birth during the hibernation period, and are roused when doing so.